C2SM/c2sm.github.io/docs/models/icon/validate_custom_namelist.md

 [ICON :material-open-in-new:](https://www.icon-model.org/icon_model){:target="_blank"} is a complex software, and troubleshooting large configurations can be difficult.
 To avoid problems, we recommend starting every new namelist configuration with a small test case.
 Add this test case to the ICON CI to ensure it stays compatible with future developments.

-You can find a list of available tests in [icon/run/checksuite.icon-dev :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/tree/master/run/checksuite.icon-dev){:target="_blank"}.
-Keep in mind that not all tests are included in the CI, and most are only checked on one or two machines.
-To see which tests run on Säntis, check the files `icon/scripts/experiments/<institution>/*_tests.yml` for the `santis` keyword.
-More details on test settings are available under [Experiment and test settings :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/How-to-set-up-new-test-experiments-for-CI#experiment-and-test-settings){:target="_blank"}.
+You can find a list of available tests in the ICON documentation for the latest ICON-MPIM version under [System Tests :material-open-in-new:](https://icon.gitlab-pages.dkrz.de/icon-mpim/infrastructure/testing/system_tests.html#ref-infrastructure-system-tests){:target="_blank"} within `CI System Tests on External Machines by Builder`.

 After the initial test case, we suggest building up step by step: from a small ICON test case to increasingly complex setups, and finally to your full production configuration.